torvalds/linux/Documentation/devicetree/bindings/writing-schema.rst

 values a matrix (in order to define groupings) even when only a single value is present.
 Single entries in schemas are fixed up to match this encoding.

+When bindings cover multiple similar devices that differ in some properties, those properties should be constrained for each device.
+This usually means:

+ * In top level 'properties' define the property with the broadest constraints.
+ * In 'if:then:' blocks, further narrow the constraints for those properties.
+ * Do not define the properties within an 'if:then:' block (note that 'additionalItems' also won't allow that).

 Coding style
 ------------